carlosjhr64/neuronet/README.md

 Perceptrons are already very capable and quick to train.
-By connecting the input layer to the output layer of a multilayer FeedForward network, you'll get what the Perceptron solution quicker while the middle layers work on the harder problem.
+By connecting the input layer to the output layer of a multilayer FeedForward network, you'll get the Perceptron solution quicker while the middle layers work on the harder problem.
 You can do that this way:

 	neronet.out.connect(neuronet.in)